+The judge lent the prestige of judicial office to advance the judge's private interest and the client during the judge's legal representation of the client in a small claims case.
+[Violation of Canon 2B of the Texas Code of Judicial Conduct.]
+Private Reprimand of a Justice of the Peace (12/20/23).

-The judge lent the prestige of judicial office to advance the judge's own private interest by maintaining a website advertising both the judge's private legal services and the judge's position as a justice of the peace.
-[Violation of Canon 2B] Public Admonition and Order of Additional Education of a Justice of the Peace (6/21/23).
+The judge lent the prestige of judicial office to advance the judge's private interests when he advertised his performance of wedding services using the regalia of his office, including images of himself in his judicial robes sitting on the bench beneath the State seal.
+[Violation of Canon 2B of the Texas Code of Judicial Conduct.]
+Public Admonition and Order of Additional Education of a Justice of the Peace (12/20/23).

-The judge lent the prestige of judicial office to advance the private interests of others by actively interjecting himself into and interfering with the legal service of process of a warrant for seizure of cattle.
+The judge lent the prestige of judicial office to advance the private interest of another and conducted an extra-judicial activity in a manner that case reasonable doubt on the judge's capacity to at impartially when the judge engaged in the investigation of the judge's family members' school disciplinary review.
 [Violation of Canons 2B and 4A(1) of the Texas Code of Judicial Conduct.]
-Public Reprimand of a County Judge (8/16/23).

-The judge failed to comply with the law and maintain competence in the law and lent the prestige of judicial office to advance the private interests of the judge and others when the judge appeared and voluntarily testified as a character witness on behalf of the judge's staff at the hearing on a motion to recuse the judge.
-[Violation of Canons 2A, 2B and 3B(2) of the Texas Code of Judicial Conduct.]
-Private Order of Additional Education of a Probate Judge.
-(1/3/23).
+Private Warning of a Justice of the Peace (5/14/24).